Hadryan/music-genre-classification-10/Project_Report.md

 #### 6.4 Conclusion:

 It is very interesting to note how clustering can help identify special cases even when not used for the purpose of classification specifically.
 Our k-means model if used for identifying which cluster test data may fall into is definitely not a good model.
-It gives an accuracy of approximately 7%, which although better than random case probability, is much lower than our above classification models.
+It gives an accuracy of approximately 7%, which is much lower than our above classification models.
 However, our k-means model helps identify various other parts of the genre classification.
 Using clustering, we were able to identify which genres may overlap and overshadow the others.
 It would also help to note that there are more features which may help in improving the clustering of these overlapped genres.
-Features such as danceability, pitch, etc can also help but were not used here due to unavailability for the studied tracks.